TalipOrdu/Product_React_App/README.md

 In the project directory, you can run:

 ### `npm start`
+if you want to work with db.json run this code :

+## `json-server --watch db.json`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.